NREL/REopt_API/docs/JuMP_VirtualEnv_setup.md

 - In a new bash terminal, run the following command to create a new virtual environment named *reo_jump*:

     `conda create --name reo_jump python=2.7.15`

+ - Activate the newly created python virtual environment using the command:

+    `conda activate reo_jump`

 - Install the required packages for REopt_OpenSource project using the following command:
     `pip install -r /local/workspace/reopt_api/requirements.txt`

-- Activate the newly created python virtual environment using the command:

-    `source activate reo_jump`

 - Install python's julia package for calling julia functions in python